Mte90/g.ene/readme.md

 Require a linux amd64 system and python (for the web server)!
 Execute `launch.sh` at first run will download the last Graphene build and [Browser.Html](https://github.com/browserhtml/browser.html).
+There is a bug for run [Browser.html on Linux](https://github.com/browserhtml/browser.html/issues/871).

 `launch.sh` will launch graphene with the Test page (and JS Console opened).
 `launch.sh true` will launch Graphene with Browser.html.